StanHash/FE-CHAX/README.md

 (Also don't forget .NET/Mono to be able to run EA)

-Under Windows, you probably can just omit `mono`, as .NET executables are considered as native Windows executables (I think), and can be called as they are.
-Requires testing as I don't have access to a Windows system right now.
+Under Windows, you probably can just omit `mono`, as .NET executables are considered as native Windows executables.